TheBeachLab/selfhosted/README.md

 `git@thebeachlab:~$ nano .ssh/authorized_keys`

 Alternatively you can import you public keys from github or gitlab `ssh-import-id gh:thebeachlab`.
-You should be able now to ssh into git user.
+You should be able now to ssh into git user (or not, read the next section).

-> Warning: If you have configured the ssh server for key and 2FA (with google auth) you will get this error
->
-> ```bash
-> [unix ~]$ ssh -p 22222 git@beachlab.org
-> git@thebeachlab: Permission denied (keyboard-interactive).
-> ```
->
-> This is because you need to enable 2FA for each user.
-Remember to run google-authenticator and follow instructions.

-Let's create a folder where we can create our bare repositories.
+Meanwhile, let's create a folder where we can create our bare repositories.
 I create them inside /var/www

 ```bash
 cd /var/www